 Crashing and jumping into pillows (put all of your pillows or stuffed animals in a pile on the floor)

-Playing with textures
+Playing with textures (Stimulates the tactile sense)

 - shaving cream

 - finger Paint